bayeru/authentication-and-authorization-system/frontend/docs/README.md

 ## Frontend environment variables

+- Rename .env.sample file under the frontend directory as .env
 - The frontend has a single environment variable.
 It doesn't need to be edited if you didn't change the backend port.

 ```ini